exasim-project/NeoFOAM/doc/basics/containers.rst

 DomainField
 ^^^^^^^^^^^

-The DomainField is a data class which stores both the internalField and boundaryFields in a single container.
-Together they represent all the relevant values of a field for a given mesh.
+The ``DomainField`` is a data class which stores both the ``InternalField`` and ``BoundaryFields`` in a single container.
+Together, it fully defines a discrete topologically closed physical field, for a given mesh.

 .. doxygenclass:: NeoFOAM::DomainField
     :members: